-When he becomes an RA, he will not be billed for room/board, so his loan and work-study will be eliminated.
-His NU scholarship will continue to credit to his account, and he actually owes Northwestern less each quarter.
-His family will still help with his other expenses.
+When he becomes an RA, he will not be billed for room/board, so his work-study will be eliminated.
+His reduced Northwestern scholarship will continue to credit to his account, and he actually owes Northwestern less each quarter.
+His family contribution will still help cover his other expenses.

 |NU Invoice: Resident Assistant||Fall||Winter||Spring|